 |Students who are pursuing final year of their Bachelor’s degree can also take the examination||Continuing graduation from University Recognized by MHRD/ UPSC/AICTE or UGC||50% (45% for SC, ST, PWD candidates)|

 Every year on an average 2, 50,000 students appear for CAT exam but only 30% of them get into top management institutes.
 The rest 70% are not able to make that cutoff due to their lack of approach for CAT exam and time management (two key parameters to crack CAT exam).

 CAT exam is one of the toughest aptitude exams needs an unconventional approach, to tackle questions and techniques to manage time.
 Most of the students preparing for CAT exam are confused how to start when to start, whether to go for self-study or coaching classes.

-This year they will have Direct Answer type question where the test takers will have to type in the answers.
+Similar to previous years, direct answer type question will be present in CAT 2018 where the test takers will have to type in the answers.
 The candidate will not be allowed to move from one section to another until the time limit gets over.
-If he is spending 60 minutes on one section, then he will be redirected to the next section automatically.
+If one is spending 60 minutes on one section, then he/ she will be redirected to the next section automatically.

 At BYJU’S you can get all CAT exam details, notifications, study materials and video lectures.
 Keep visiting BYJU’S and comment any queries related to CAT 2018 exam below.